Green Party of Minnesota: History

 The Minnesota Greens Confederation, founded c.
 1990–1991, fostered the development of local Green Party organizations in the state.
 The Green Party of Minnesota was organized in December 1993.
 It was officially established in February and June 1994 at two founding conventions.

 Twin Cities Greens was organized in 1988.
 The Green Party of St. Paul was established in 1997 to 1998.

 The Green Party of Minnesota was founded in 1994 on the Four Pillars of the Green Party: Ecological Wisdom, Social and Economic Justice, Grassroots Democracy, and Nonviolence and Peace.

 In the 2000 presidential election, Green Party presidential nominee Ralph Nader and vice presidential nominee Winona LaDuke received 5% of the vote in Minnesota, which earned major party status for the Green Party in Minnesota.
 But in the election of 2004, neither Green Party presidential nominee David Cobb nor any candidate for statewide office received 5% or more, thus losing major party status in the state.

-In 2003 Elaine Fleming became the first elected Green mayor in Minnesota.
-Fleming is mayor of Cass Lake, Minnesota, and was elected mayor for her first term by seven votes.
+In 2003, Elaine Fleming became the first elected Green mayor in Minnesota.
+Fleming was mayor of Cass Lake, Minnesota, and was elected mayor for her first term by seven votes.
 Fleming was elected mayor for a second term as a write-in candidate.
 As of 2006, Fleming was serving her second and last term as Mayor.

 While the party is currently defined as a minor political party, it has had recent success in some city elections, especially in Minneapolis and St. Paul.
 In 2005, Cam Gordon, a former chair of the Green Party of Minnesota, was elected in Ward 2 to the Minneapolis City Council, winning over DFLer Cara Letofsky in a 51% to 48% vote.
 Ward 2 is considered one of the most diverse areas of Minneapolis, representing the University of Minnesota Minneapolis Campus and the Cedar-Riverside and Seward neighborhoods.
 Despite this gain on the council, two Green incumbents on the council, Natalie Johnson Lee (Ward 6) and Dean Zimmermann (Ward 7), were unseated during the 2005 election.
 Redistricting had pitted both against other council incumbents.